oracle-livelabs/analytics-ai/oci-artificial-intelligence/vision-space/1-analyze-vision/1-analyze-vision.md

     ![](./images/oci-sign-in.png)

-1. If prompted to reset your password, **enter a new password** that meets the following characteristics, and **save it on the local machine** for later reference:
+1. If prompted to reset your password, **enter a new password** that meets the following characteristics, and **save it on your local machine** for later reference:
     - The password must have at least 12 characters.
     - The password cannot exceed 40 characters.
     - The password cannot contain the First Name of the user.